ocf/ocfstatic/README.md

 A whole set of reasons, primarily being:

-- For static content, the site is slow.
 - The site could look better, opstaff even suggested a new look
 - The site sucks on mobile.
 - Django templating is hard to maintain.